VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 ### ℕ - Natural Numbers

-Natural Numbers are the dead basic set of numbers, 1, 2, 3, 4, 5, etc. note, this this doesn't include fractions, decimals, etc. or the number 0. **Whole Numbers** is the set of natural numbers *and* the number 0, so 0, 1, 2, 3...
+Natural Numbers are the dead basic set of numbers, 1, 2, 3, 4, 5, etc. note, this doesn't include fractions, decimals, etc. or the number 0. **Whole Numbers** is the set of natural numbers *and* the number 0, so 0, 1, 2, 3…

 ### ℤ - Integers

 Alright, Natural and Whole numbers are great and all, but what if we want to represent a deficit or debt?
-Negative numbers would definitely be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverses, so .... -3, -2, -1, 0, 1, 2, 3 ...
+Negative numbers would definitely be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverses, so  -3, -2, -1, 0, 1, 2, 3 …

 {{< tip >}}
 If you come from a programming background, do note that what programming languages call integers is ever so slightly different.
 Namely, mathematically integers include arbitrarily large numbers, but in programming most `int` types are bounded by how many bits they can store, for example, an 8 bit signed integer can only hold values ranging from -128 to 127.